Sophie Schmidt

 Sophie Diana Schmidt (born 28 June 1988) is a Canadian professional soccer player who plays as a midfielder for National Women's Soccer League club Houston Dash.
 From 2005 until retiring from international football in 2023, she was a member of the Canadian national team, with whom she won an Olympic gold medal in 2020 and bronze in both 2012 and 2016.
 She previously played her club soccer for German club FFC Frankfurt and Sky Blue FC in the NWSL.

 Early life

 Schmidt was born in Winnipeg, Manitoba, to Elmer and Cornelia Schmidt.
 Her parents immigrated to Canada from Paraguay before she was born, while her grandparents were originally from Germany.
-She speaks German fluently and studied German in Portland.
+She speaks German fluently and studied German in Portland, Oregon.
 She attended W. J. Mouat Secondary School in Abbotsford, British Columbia and played for the Abbotsford Rush club team in 2004.
 She grew up in a Mennonite community and has described her faith as the most important thing to her.